CarVac/MeleeConchRuleset/ruleset.md

 Digital Outputs consist of A, B, X, Y, Z, L digital, R digital, the four D-pad directions, and Start.

-If any Input influences A, X, Y, Z, D-pad directions, or Start Outputs, then it may not influence any other Output.
+If any Input influences A, X, Y, Z, D-pad directions, or Start Outputs, then it may not influence any other Output. (limiting rectangle modifiers)

-If any Input influences the B Output, it may only influence other outputs as a Modifier Input.
+If any Input influences the B Output, it may only influence other outputs as a Modifier Input. (limiting rectangle modifiers)

-If any Input influences L Digital or R Digital Outputs, it may either simultaneously actuate the corresponding Analog Trigger Output to a fixed value, or it may influence other outputs only as a Modifier Input.
+If any Input influences L Digital or R Digital Outputs, it may either simultaneously actuate the corresponding Analog Trigger Output to a fixed value, or it may influence other outputs only as a Modifier Input. (limiting rectangle modifiers)

 Each Digital Output may be influenced by no more than one Input of any type.
-(The Hori GCC is not permitted unless one Z button is disabled.)
+(The Hori GCC is not permitted unless one Z button is disabled.
+This prevents things like the Optimal Potempkin Controller where duplicate buttons were lined up for frequently used input sequences)
 The only exception to this is that L Digital and R Digital Outputs may have the Digital Outputs disabled by a Dedicated Modifier Input that modifies the Digital Input or DHRAI to output only a fixed Analog Trigger Output for the corresponding Trigger.
 (This allows for R1 B0XX lightshield.)

 Digital Outputs must be off in their default states regardless of what type of Input influences each one.
+(No buttons that must be pressed to turn off an input)

 Each Digital Output must not have any delayed response to any change in the state of any Input that influences it.
 (This rule prohibits macros.)